Housing Guides

 A housing stipend is a certain amount of money built into your contract to cover the cost of accommodation while you’re on assignment.
 This can include funds for accommodation, transportation, and food.
 The stipend is provided weekly through your paycheck and is based on a monthly rate.
 If you choose a monthly stipend, you will be responsible for your own accommodation and utilities.

-A few travel nurses will sell their homes, store their belongings, and travel without a “home” where they can pay rent or a mortgage.
+A few healthcare travelers will sell their homes, store their belongings, and travel without a “home” where they can pay rent or a mortgage.
 In this case, any funds raised for housing will be taxed at the standard rate.

 You can collect any money granted for accommodation without paying taxes if you have a tax home established wherever you are from.
 This can make a big difference in your take-home money, especially if you can locate affordable lodging wherever you go.